hkhanna/django-base/USAGE.md

 - Update `SITE_CONFIG`.
 - Update the **production** `GA_TRACKING_ID` setting if using Google Analytics.
 Leave as `None` to keep Google Analytics off.
 - Update the **production** `SENTRY_DSN` setting if using Sentry.
 Leave as `None` to keep Sentry off.
-- Update the terms and privacy policy.

-# Deploy to Heroku
+# Deploy to Render

-1. Create the application in the Heroku web interface.
-A good name for the Heroku application is is `kl-<project_name>`.
-1. Provision the postgresql add-on in the Heroku web interface
+1. Make any changes to `render.yaml`.
+Look at the comments in the file.
-   - Note: if you didn't do this, a Heroku postgres database would be automatically provisioned and added to the `DATABASE_URL` environment variable if your app were successfully deployed.
-However, because deployment requires that variable to be set, a deployment will fail unless the database is provisioned first.
-1. Set environment variables in production though the dashboard.
-1. If using LogRocket, set the `LOGROCKET_APP_ID` environment variable and add it to the list of production environment variables at the bottom of the README.
-If not using LogRocket, simply don't set the env var.
-1. Make sure the heroku CLI is installed
-1. `heroku login` to log into Heroku account if you are not already logged in (check with `heroku auth:whoami`).
-1. The nodejs buildpack was added to support Vite / Tailwind CSS with `heroku buildpacks:add heroku/nodejs --app <app_name>`.
-1. Because we are manually specifying the buildpack, we also need to specify python: `heroku buildpacks:add heroku/python --app <app_name>`.
-1. Note that the order that you specify the buildpacks is (probably) important, so do them in that order (first node, then python).
-1. Connect Heroku to Github.
-Enable Automatic Deploys from `main` once CI has passed.
-You can push directly to `main` or do a PR into `main` and it will deploy once CI passes.
-1. Set up postgres backups: `heroku pg:backups schedule --at '02:00 America/New_York' DATABASE_URL --app <app_name>`
+1. Make sure the "Log Stream" is setup in your Render account settings.
+Right now, all services have to share 1 log stream, which is not ideal.
+It seems like that will change eventually and we will be able to have 1 Log Stream per service or service group.
+1. Create a new "Blueprint" in the Render interface, and connect the repo.
+This will prompt you to set environment variables that are set to sync: false.
+1. Using the Render shell on the dashboard:
-1. Make sure there aren't any obvious issues in production: `heroku run python manage.py check --deploy --app <app_name>`
+   - Make sure there aren't any obvious issues in production. `python manage.py check --deploy`
-1. If the web worker doesn't seem to be running, give it one dyno: `heroku ps:scale web=1 --app <app_name>`
-1. Add papertrail via the Heroku interface and set up alerts as per "Deployment" below.
-1. Create a Postmark server if using email
-1. Create the first superuser on production: `heroku run python manage.py createsuperuser --app <app_name>`
+   - Create the first superuser on production: `python manage.py createsuperuser`
+   - If you want to poke around, `python manage.py shell`.
 1. Update the Site name and domain in the Django admin.
-1. You should be good to go.
-If you want to poke around, you can run `heroku run python manage.py shell --app <app_name>`.

-## Heroku - Enable Celery if desired.
+## Render - Enable Celery if desired.

-1. Add "`REDIS_URL` is set by Heroku" to the envrionment variables list under Deployment (below).
-1. In Heroku, provision the redis add-on in the Heroku web interface which will automatically set the `REDIS_URL` environment variable.
+1. Uncomment the redis and celery worker sections of `render.yaml` including the redis env var setting.
 1. In production settings, uncomment the `CELERY_BROKER_URL` setting.
 1. In production settings, add `CELERY_TASK_ALWAYS_EAGER = False`.
 1. Uncomment the `main_worker` entry in the `Procfile`.
 1. Do a deploy.
-1. Give the celery worker one dyno: `heroku ps:scale main_worker=1 --app <app_name>`

 - Update the README as appropriate.
 - Delete this file.